 Like in any lead generation programme, your ultimate goal is to have a meeting with a target account.
 Try to incorporate this into your ABM programme.
 In such a meeting, you can display your knowledge for free as well as help your target account move forward.

-The best-known form (for conversion) is the free consultation or advisory talk.
+The best-known form (for conversion) is free consultation or advisory talk.
 The use of this will be even more effective if it is a logical follow-up to an online scan or audit.
 You can then directly use the results of the scan or audit to guide the conversation.

 Use a tool like Calendly to let the target account easily schedule an appointment themselves.